byte-glass/curtain/readme.md

  - Mailbox{Any} -- how to write Mailbox{T} and pass in channel and queue capacity??

+## Fortune.jl

+This seems to work nicely!

+Note: `rec` expects pairs of functions that _each_ expect a message, the first is the guard (and obviously takes a message as its argument), the second is the body i.e. what to do with the message that passed the guard -- in other words, it is a function that takes a message as its argument.

+If the body does not depend on the message beyond the fact that it has satisfied the guard then the body should be `_ -> ...`.

+## `state_machine.jl`

+[Now that I have figured out that body clauses _also_ expect a message!] this works quite nicely!

+### The donkey is laughing its arse off!!

 ## The donkey is taking a good long look at me - the "nested rec" saga

 [In `./murk/a.jl`] A guard `m -> m[:from] == z` in `from_process` caused an error (threw an exception?) when presented with a message _without_ a field `:from`.
 This caused the task to fail, the message in question was `(; msg = :x, t = tau())`.